Florida Citizen Speech - Backgrounder

 At least two states, though, have begun to get the message the Supreme Court recently sent.
 Kentucky’s campaign finance regulators have recently issued an “advisory opinion” stating that they will not enforce existing contribution limits against SpeechNow-type groups.
 Massachusetts has introduced revised regulations that would eliminate contribution limits for SpeechNow groups.

 With the approaching elections, however, the changes in Kentucky and Massachusetts are too little, too late.
 As federal courts have noted, “timing is of the essence in politics.”
 “It is well known that the public begins to concentrate on elections only in the weeks immediately before they are held.”
 Citizens that cannot speak out during the next month will forever lose their opportunity to affect the outcome of this year’s elections.

 All states that still impose contribution limits and PAC requirements on SpeechNow groups should repeal their laws and protect citizen speech immediately.
 The government has no authority to require citizens to register with the government and jump through legal hoops simply to speak.

 The Litigation Team

-The lead attorney in the Florida challenge is IJ Staff Attorney Paul Sherman, who is joined in the litigation by Senior Attorney Bert Gall.
+The lead attorney in the Florida challenge is IJ Senior Attorney Paul Sherman, who is joined in the litigation by Senior Attorney Bert Gall.
 Senior Attorney Steve Simpson and IJ Staff Attorney Darpana Sheth join Paul and Bert on IJ’s Citizen Speech Initiative.

 Darren A. Schwartz, a partner with Rumberger, Kirk & Caldwell, P.A., will ably serve as local counsel in the Florida challenge.